Skip to article frontmatterSkip to article content

 Image produced in Jupyter

-In order to impose Dirichlet boundary conditions, we replace the boundary rows of the system by rows of the identity.
+In order to impose Dirichlet boundary conditions, we use the boundary indicator to index into the rows of the system.

 I = speye(N);